 Every piece contributes to at least one of these aspects of child development and is mapped on each piece and balanced across each year group.

-Mindfulness is key to the Jigsaw programme, and each session includes a mindfulness activity to ensure that children are prepared to learn.
+Mindfulness is key to the Jigsaw programme, and each session includes a mindfulness activity (calm me) to ensure that children are prepared to learn.

 Click on the document below for a more detailed look at what will be taught in each year group: